-Upon completion of first-year law classes, interested students may take one or more of the four gateway courses in the Labor and Employment Law program, highlighted below.
-These four courses are considered gateways because they prepare students for advanced courses, internships, and other experiential opportunities in different, yet interdependent, areas of labor and employment law.
-Marquette University Law School also offers a number of advanced labor and employment law courses that build upon the core curriculum, including, but not limited to:
+Upon completion of first-year law classes, interested students may take one or more of the gateway courses in the Labor and Employment Law program, highlighted below.
+These courses are considered gateways because they prepare students for advanced courses, internships, and other experiential opportunities in different, yet interdependent, areas of labor and employment law.
+The gateway labor and employment law courses are:

 Labor law is a survey of the law of labor relations, including organization and representation of employees, strikes, picketing, boycotts, and collective bargaining.
 This class is strongly recommended for students interested in working with unions, both in the public and private sectors.